TWO BOOKS, biographies of hymn writers, 2 different publishers

 Tour the Hymn Writers of England & Wales with Mr Pipes (actually, with Douglas and Cheryl Bond).
 Travelers on the 2012 Hymn Tour received a free, signed copy of my biography of Augustus Toplady.
 We explored places Isaac Watts saw as a child and later as an adult in London.
 We sang Watts favorites at Bunhill Fields, London, where he is buried--and daily as we rode from fascinating place to fascinating place.
 Travelers on a recent tour singing, When I Survey the Wondrous Cross in London.

-Listen from the first chapter of THE POETIC WONDER of ISAAC WATTS
+Audio excerpt of THE POETIC WONDER OF ISAAC WATTS

 MANUSCRIPT COMPLETE!
 I was more richly blessed in writing this concise biography of Augustus Toplady than ever I expected to be.
 I wrote the entire book in about four weeks, but four weeks of eating, drinking, meditating, singing, and reading and researching this imminently humble and gifted Christian's life and ministry. (read a sample)